buley/personal/src/content/crisis.md

 # Crisis

 > *"The impediment to action advances action.
-What stands in the way becomes the way." — Marcus Aurelius*
+What stands in the way becomes the way." -- Marcus Aurelius*

-> *"In the middle of difficulty lies opportunity." — Albert Einstein*
+> *"In the middle of difficulty lies opportunity." -- Albert Einstein*

-*Crisis response isn't about survival—it's about strategic transformation.
+*Crisis response isn't about survival--it's about strategic transformation.
 The goal isn't to return to normal, but to emerge stronger.*

 In moments of crisis, most people react emotionally, make rushed decisions, or freeze entirely.